Ptitet/http-box/Documentation.md

 The body of the request.
 It is a string or a Buffer, depending on the Content-Type header.

 ### \<Request>.headers -> IncomingHttpHeaders
 The raw headers of the request.
-See https://nodejs.org/docs/latest/api/http.html#messageheaders.
+See https://nodejs.org/docs/latest/api/http.html#messageheaders for more details.

 ### \<Request>.method -> HTTPMethod
 The http method of the request.
 See [`HTTPMethod`](#httpmethod) for all possible values.

 ### \<Request>.url -> URL
 The url of the request.
-See https://nodejs.org/docs/latest/api/url.html#class-url.
+See https://nodejs.org/docs/latest/api/url.html#class-url for more details.

 ### \<Request>.params -> { [key: string]: string }
 The params in the request's path.